Yale Public Screening Partnerships

 Do you have an idea for a public film screening or series?
 Are you interested in presenting films from the Yale Film Archive's collection?

 Public screenings have long been a vital part of Yale's robust film culture.
-The Archive partners with numerous Yale organizations each year to co-present public film screenings on campus using prints from the film collection.
-We welcome proposals for public screenings from academic units, student groups, museums, and other organizations, with the goal of expanding campus film programming through diverse and inclusive partnerships.
+The archive partners with numerous Yale organizations each year to co-present public film screenings on campus using prints from Yale's film collection.
+We welcome proposals for public screenings from academic units, student groups, museums, and other Yale organizations, with the goal of expanding campus film programming through diverse and inclusive partnerships.

 If your group is interested in screening one or more films from the Film Archive collection, submit your proposal by July 1 for fall semester screenings, November 15 for spring semester screenings, or March 15 for summer screenings.
 This lets the Film Archive evaluate and respond to all proposals in a timely manner, ensuring the best use of the prints and allowing our partners adequate time to complete their requirements.

 Due to high demand and limited staff resources, Film Archive print use is limited to three titles per partner organization per semester.

 If you have questions about Yale screening partnerships—or if you're interested in using prints for courses or for non-Yale screenings—contact Brian Meacham.

 What Yale Film Archive provides:

 - Use of film print

 - Delivery of print to/from the Yale screening venue